 - Report n (i.e., number of respondents) when presenting results.

 - Include response rate in survey reporting to provide a context for the results.

 - Exercise caution in reporting percentages, particularly when the n is small.
 Set a threshold for minimum n required for reporting.
 The rule of thumb is that the n chosen is not likely to reveal an individual respondent when results presented are used with other available information.

-The Office of Institutional Assessment is available for consultation on survey research.
+The Office of Institutional Effectiveness and Planning is available for consultation on survey research.
 Feel free to contact us at email@example.com.